 We feel that the comprehensive work that UCF is doing on Racial Justice deserves its own blog.
 This Racial Justice blog will highlight our work and keep everyone up to date on where we have been and where we are going as a congregation committed … read more.

 Look for pictures and bios of our newest members here!

 Our Adult Spiritual Enrichment Committee presents programs designed to motivate and encourage spiritual, intellectual, social justice, or practical transformation in the lives of our members, our friends, and the community.

 Classes may come from UUA or other published curricula, an outside speaker, or a member of … read more.

 What’s going on at Unitarian Coastal Fellowship?
 Find it below!

-UCF’s Social Justice Committee was able to continue its work via Zoom meeting during COVID but is very happy to be able to meet in person again.
-This committee’s makeup is ever-changing – any member of the congregation can bring a social justice issue or … read more.
+UCF’s Social Justice Committee helps UCF to fulfill its vision of being a “visible presence in the community promoting a just world through…compassionate action”.
+This committee’s makeup is ever-changing – any member of the congregation can bring a social justice issue or project to a … read more.

 The Green Sanctuary Committee is dedicated to creating a religious community that has a fundamental commitment to living in harmony with the Earth.
 We do this by planning monthly events for our congregation and the community that focus on the environment through a combination of … read more.

 The Mental Health Family Support Group is an opportunity to share experiences and challenges of having family members or friends who live with mental illness.
 The Mental Health Family Support Group will be meeting on Mondays on Zoom from 3:30 to … read more.